DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 - We couldn't upload the **100M** datsets.
 Indeed it's quite larg dataset with for all the schema (ST,VT, PT, WPT, ExtVP,..) and for all the storage file formats.
 - Alternatively, you can use the SP2Bench generator (Download from [here](http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B/download.php)) for generating larger datasets.
 We keep spark project for converting the datasets into various file formats (i.e from CSV into Parquet, ORC, Avro,..) and storing them directly to HDFS.
-- We keep this project also with the partitioning of the datasets with Spark into different partitioning techniques (Horizontally partitionied, Subject, and Predicate-based partitioning).
+- We keep this project also with the partitioning scripts (please find in the source code) of the datasets with Spark into different partitioning techniques (Horizontally partitionied, Subject, and Predicate-based partitioning).

 ### SP2Bench Queries